- 1 FBAR Quiet Disclosure

 You May Lose Immigration Status

 This is not common, but something to consider: if you were non-willful, there is almost no chance of any major catastrophe with your status.
-Under the current administration it is probably a bit more tense than it would otherwise be, but still…losing immigration status is not common.
+Under the current administration it is probably a bit tenser than it would otherwise be, but still…losing immigration status is not common.

 You are Better off with Legal Offshore Tax Amnesty